What is user research in UX design?

 - Integrated incentive distribution

 Dovetail: Centralized research repository storing transcripts, tags, and insights.
-Teams can search across 100+ interviews to surface patterns—reducing duplicate research efforts.
+If your team runs research regularly and struggles to track what's already been learned, Dovetail solves the institutional memory problem.
+Teams can search across 100+ interviews to surface patterns and avoid duplicating research that's already been done.

 Airtable: Flexible database for tracking participants across multiple studies.
 Create custom views to filter by demographics, track incentive payments, and link interview recordings to participant profiles.